Mac-Jackson/FSNA-Final/README.md

 </p>
 <p>
-Step-by-Step Instructions for completing the Skills Qualification Check 5 of 6
+Step-by-Step Instructions for Completing the Skills Qualification Check 5 of 6
 </p>
 <br />